 13. All done…if you want to be

 This concludes your Bitcoin transfer from Coinbase to your device.
 You can find out more about the transaction by clicking on the “View Details” Button.
-The TX-ID listed there will show you the track your Bitcoins will take to transfer from Coinbase to your device and when it’ll arrive.
+The TX-ID listed there will show you the track your Bitcoins will take to transfer from Coinbase to Ledger Nano X or S and when it’ll arrive.

 - Archos Safe-T Mini Review – New Hardware Wallet From Archos